Skip to content

 Infinity (JBL) Glide 120 Review

 When it comes to looks, neckbands are very similar.
-Some have media controls separate then the neckband which looks a little too much.
-Most of the buds have brand logos on the earbuds which makes them easy to distinguish.
+Some have media controls separately as a remote which seems a little too much.
+Most of the earbuds have brand logos that distinguish them.
 That’s my hobby of checking out in the Metro!

-Since we bought the Black & Red color, we liked how they played with the combination.
+Since we bought the Black & Red color, the combination is great.
 There’s a subtle Red color where they are marked left and right.
 And under the silicon ear tip, you can neon.
 A little gradient next to media controls looks good.

 So in terms of design, Infinity Gldie 120 is a simple-looking neckband under 2000 Rs.
 Hence we would give it 4/5.